Skip to content

 Head into the godot/modules folder and clone the source like so:

-git clone -b multiplayer-peer https://github.com/GodotSteam/GodotSteam.git godotsteam_multiplayer
+git clone -b main https://github.com/GodotSteam/MultiplayerPeer.git godotsteam_multiplayer_peer

 Get the Steamworks SDK